My Minimalist Kitchen: How I Make My Cooking Easier With Less

 Shopping lists are based on specific meals that will be cooked that week.
 Steering clear of impulse buys is key to making sure everything fits.

 That tiny strip of countertop leaves a lot to be desired when it comes to food prep.
 If I put one appliance on the counter, half of my space is gone.

 There is absolutely no way that more than one person can make food in our kitchen at the same time.
 Fortunately, either one person cooks for everybody, or we stagger our meals.
-Mom gets up the earliest, then me, with Ryan preferring to eat the latest.
+Mom gets up the earliest, then Ryan, with me preferring to eat the latest.
 So it isn't usually a problem.

 Advance preparation is helpful.
-For example, I make a large batch of rice or beans in the Instant Pot, so that appliance isn't taking up space on my countertop when I'm making a meal.
+For example, we make a large batch of rice or beans in the Instant Pot, so that appliance isn't taking up space on the countertop when we're making a meal.

 I also focus on one thing at a time.
 I take out one kind of veggie from the fridge, do what I need to do with it, then put it away before bringing out the next item.

 If I run out of space, I move some things over to the dining table.
-We're thinking of getting a rolling island--not because we need the storage, but so we have more counter space.
-A counter-height table with a durable surface would be fine too.
-We're just waiting until Ryan's shoulder is healed so he can help me lift it.
+We also recently got a rolling island--not because we need the storage, but so we have more counter space.

 Cleaning our tiny kitchen is very easy.
 There's so little to clean, it only takes a few minutes.
 The longest part is washing the dishes by hand, but even that is quick.